NeuralVFX/facial-pose-estimation-unity/USAGE.md

 --Draw Face Points, default=false, type=bool   # Whether or not to draw points and axis ornament on face
 ```
 ### GetFrame.cs
+- Should be applied to BG plane object
+- Retrieves video stream and applies to BG plane as a texture
 ```
 --Texture Resolution, default=1024, type=int   # Resolution of video feed texture
 ```